top of page

 2024

 Kramer, H.J., Lara, K. H., Gweon, H., Zaki, J., Miramontes, M. & Lagattuta, K. H. (2024).
 This too shall pass, but when?
 Children's and adults' beliefs about the time duration of emotions, desires, and preferences.
-Child Development, online first.
+Child Development, 95, 1299-1314.

 Lagattuta, K. H., Kramer, H. J., Miramontes, M., Wu, Y. J., & Lara, K. H. (2024) Children’s understanding of mind and emotion: Implications for mental health.
 In A. Samson, D. Sander, & U. Kramer (Eds.), Change in emotion and mental health.
 Elsevier.